ZenGo-X/curv/README.md

 Curv
 =====================================
-Curv contains an extremly simple interface to onboard new elliptic curves.
+Curv contains an extremely simple interface to onboard new elliptic curves.
 Use this library for general purpose elliptic curve cryptography.

 The library has a built in support for some useful operations/primitives such as verifiable secret sharing, commitment